Exploiting Causal Graph Priors with Posterior Sampling for Reinforcement Learning: Causal PSRL

 \textbf{Degree of sparseness.}~~ C-PSRL takes as input (line 1) the degree of sparseness $\sparseness$ of the true FMDP $\fmdp_*$, which might be unknown in practice.
 In that case, $\sparseness$ can be seen as an hyper-parameter of the algorithm, which can be either implied through domain expertise or tuned independently.

-\textbf{Planning in FMDPs.}~~ C-PSRL requires exact planning in a FMDP (line 11), which is intractable in general~\citep{mundhenk2000complexity, lusena2001nonapproximability}.
-While we do not directly address computational issues in this paper, we note that efficient approximation schemes have been developed for this problem~\citep{guestrin2011efficient}.
-Moreover, under linear realizability assumptions for the transition model or value functions, \ie they can be represented through a linear combination of known features, exact planning methods exist~\citep{yang2019sample, jin2020provably, deng2022polynomial}.
+\textbf{Planning in FMDPs.}~~ C-PSRL requires exact planning in a FMDP (line 6), which is intractable in general~\citep{mundhenk2000complexity, lusena2001nonapproximability}.
+While we do not address computational issues in this paper, we note that efficient approximation schemes have been developed~\citep{guestrin2011efficient}.
+Moreover, under linear realizability assumptions for the transition model or value functions, exact planning methods exist~\citep{yang2019sample, jin2020provably, deng2022polynomial}.